EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Motivation

-Adapting to resource elasticity benefits both individual DLT job performance and cluster utilization.
-Distributed training is widely adopted in production clusters for processing massive data and large models, however, in sub-optimal performance, especially in shared clusters.
-In addition to the common difficulties of large-scale DLT jobs in long gang-scheduling delays~\cite{jeon2019analysis, jeon2018multi, hived2020, antman2020, weng2022mlaas}, they get preempted constantly because of resource revocation.
-Our 2-day statistic in a GPU production cluster of \ourcompany{} shows that jobs requesting more than 8 GPUs contribute 61.7\% of resource revocation failures among all jobs.
-As a comparison, the ratio of 1-GPU jobs is only 5.3\%.
-This is caused by the inherent Sync-SGD training behavior, where terminating any one worker ends the whole DL training.
-Through resource elasticity, the dilemma of frequent failure in large DLT jobs can be avoided.
-A multi-GPU job can start the training with incremental numbers of GPUs, eliminate the mandatory waiting of gang scheduling, and survive from resource revocation by scaling in to fewer GPUs.
-Moreover, job elasticity also offers more opportunities for training jobs to utilize the idle resources of the online model serving cluster.
-The 2-day GPU allocation statistics of an online service cluster (Figure~\ref{fig:onlineinferenceload}) show that the difference of required GPUs between idle and peak hours is up to 2,000.
-Ideally, the idle GPUs can be shared by both model training and online serving to maximize GPU utilization, similar to the big-data workloads~\cite{borg}.
-Exploiting such an opportunity further suggests that the scaling of elastic DLT jobs needs to be efficient to meet the SLA of online serving jobs.
+Distributed training is widely adopted in production clusters for processing massive data and large models.
+However, it usually achieves sub-optimal performance on shared clusters for the following reasons.
+For one reason, large-scale DLT jobs commonly suffer from long queuing time for resource allocation due to gang-scheduling policy~\cite{jeon2019analysis, jeon2018multi, hived2020, antman2020, weng2022mlaas}.
+For the other reason, the training can be easily interrupted due to constant resource revocation by high-priority jobs.
+Our 2-day statistic in a GPU production cluster of \ourcompany{} shows that jobs requesting more than 8 GPUs account for 61.7\% of training failures due to resource revocation.
+Whereas the jobs requesting one GPU only account for 5.3\% of training failures due to resource revocation.
+This discrepancy can be attributed to the inherent Sync-SGD training behavior, where terminating any worker stops the entire model training.

+To avoid frequent failure when training DL models on large-scale shared cluster, it is important to establish the ability to adapt the training procedure to resource elasticity (\aka, elastic training).
+Another benefit of elastic training is that a multi-GPU job can start the training immediately with the required number of GPUs gradually allocated, and thus eliminate the long queuing time due to gang scheduling.
+Moreover, the elastic training also reveals more opportunities to utilize the idle resources of the online model serving cluster for training DLT jobs.
+Our 2-day GPU allocation statistics of an online model serving cluster (Figure~\ref{fig:onlineinferenceload}) show that the difference of required number of GPUs between idle and peak hours can be up to 2,000.
+Ideally, the idle GPUs can be shared by both model training and online serving to improve GPU utilization, similar to the big-data workloads~\cite{borg}.
+Exploiting such an opportunity also demands elastic training to meet the SLAs of online serving jobs.